-What is candida overgrowth
+What causes candida overgrowth

 Do you seem to suffer from a malady of symptoms, yet no one can tell you what the problem is?
 Have you ever been told it’s all in your head?
 Has anyone ever told you that you might have candida?